popsps/SWE645-PR4/README.md

 ### HOW DOES THE YML FILE WORK

 We create 3 `kafka brokers` and 3 `zookeepers`.
 Each `kafka broker` gets a alias name on the network that lets it to be able to connect to other brokers.
 We define 2 protocols.
 One for inside communications between brokers.
 It is called `INSIDE`.
 One is for outside communications to brokers.
 It is called `OUTSIDE`.
-The `INSIDE` are communicating to each other using the port `9092`.
-The `OUTSIDE` is exposed to the client by port `9093`.
+The `INSIDE` is used for inner communication between brokers as well as backend to brokers using the port `9092`.
+The `OUTSIDE` is used for testing our application on local machine and it uses port `9093`.

 ### Persistency